Sparsity of p-divisible unramified liftings for subvarieties of abelian varieties with trivial stabilizer: The geometry of vector bundles in positive characteristic

 For more on the theory of semistable sheaves, see the monograph \cite{huybre}.

-The following two theorems are key results from A. Langer (cf. Theorem 2.7 and Corollary 6.2 in \cite{langersem}). \begin{theo} If $V$ is a torsion free coherent sheaf on $Y$, then there exists $n_0\geq 0$ such that $F^{n,*}_Y V$ has a strongly semistable HN filtration for all $n\geq n_0$. \end{theo} If $V$ is a torsion free coherent sheaf on $Y$, we now define
+The following two theorems are key results from Langer \begin{theo}[{{\cite[Thm.\ 2.7]{langersem}}}] If $V$ is a torsion free coherent sheaf on $Y$, then there exists $n_0\geq 0$ such that $F^{n,*}_Y V$ has a strongly semistable HN filtration for all $n\geq n_0$. \end{theo} If $V$ is a torsion free coherent sheaf on $Y$, we now define

 and

 Note that Theorem \ref{lan} implies that the two sequences $\mu_{\textnormal{min}}(F^{r,*}_Y V) / \textnormal{char}(l_0)^r$ and $\mu_{\textnormal{max}}(F^{r,*}_Y V) / \textnormal{char}(l_0)^r$ become constant when $r$ is sufficiently large, so the above definitions of $\bar{\mu}_{\textnormal{min}} $ and $\bar{\mu}_{\textnormal{max}} $ make sense.
 Furthermore the sequences $\mu_{\textnormal{min}}(F^{r,*}_Y V) / \textnormal{char}(l_0)^r$ and $\mu_{\textnormal{max}}(F^{r,*}_Y V) / \textnormal{char}(l_0)^r$ are respectively weakly decreasing and weakly increasing, therefore we have